 Utilizing reflection in our classrooms and schools helps students make meaning and leads us to practices and policies that truly support students.

-I asked the students one of my favorite questions "What do you wish the adults in the school knew or understood better to help you learn?"
+I asked the students one of my favorite questions, "What do you wish the adults in the school knew or understood better to help you learn?"
 Their responses were amazing:

-Recognizing a teachable moment and an opportunity for collaboration, I asked the students if, as a first step, they would be willing to meet with the adult stakeholders.
+Recognizing a teachable moment and an opportunity for collaboration, I asked the students if they would be willing to meet with the adult stakeholders as a first step.
 They agreed, and we set up a meeting.
-During the meeting, students voiced their concerns and the adults shared the current initiatives.
+Students voiced their concerns during the meeting, and adults shared the current initiatives.
 A significant disconnect emerged: though information about mental health initiatives existed, it wasn't reaching the students.
-This realization served as a wake-up call for the adult stakeholders, prompting a shift in strategy:

-The students highlighted a communication gap — the adults were using platforms like Twitter, but students were active on Instagram and Snapchat.
-The addition of the students’ favorite social media platform kept students informed and engaged. | |
+The students highlighted a communication gap — the adults used platforms like Twitter, but students were active on Instagram and Snapchat.
+The addition of the students’ favorite social media platform kept students informed and engaged. |

-Several students were invited to become standing members of a collaborative steering committee composed of school district personnel and community health organization personnel.
+Several students were invited to join a collaborative steering committee composed of school district and community health organization personnel.
 Student voices would now help shape the district's approach to supporting student mental health. |

 Ready to implement similar approaches in your classroom, school, or district?
 Here are some actionable steps you can take.